-Cash games run 24 hours a day, 7 days a week on PokerStars, with some terrific action for high stakes fans.
+Cash games run 24 hours a day, 7 days a week on PokerStars, with some terrific action for fans of high stakes poker.
 Available stakes range from $0.01/$0.02 up to the kind of nosebleed stakes that documentaries are literally made of.
-With heads-up, six max and full-ring tables available, there’s no end to the possibilities for cash game players on PokerStars, with the biggest games in the world found on PokerStars.
+With heads-up, Six Max, and full-ring tables available, there’s no end to the possibilities for cash game players on PokerStars, with the biggest games in the world found on PokerStars.

 There are more poker tournaments on PokerStars than there are on any other site.
 But there are dozens of tournaments new and classic, including the Red Spade Open and ‘Big’ tournaments that have made their way into the poker parlance of players of all levels.

 PokerStars has always had a strong tournament schedule with buy-ins from $0.11 all the way up to $25,000 for some of the bigger WCOOP or Spring Championship of Online Poker (SCOOP) events.
 The variety is second-to-none with millions won every day in popular regular tournaments such as the Super Tuesday, Thursday Thrill, and the marquee event on their weekly schedule, the Sunday Million.